mcflugen/nsf_supporting_docs/docs/Hutton_Facilities_and_Equipment.md

 Researchers using the computational resources at CU Boulder will have a home directory with 2GB and a project space consisting of 250 GB of storage.
-Additional storage is provided as part of a storage condominium at a cost of
-$ 100 per TB for single copy storage.
-Tape and HSM are additional storage options that are available for archive data.

 **PetaLibrary**